sl-design-system/components/website/src/categories/components/inline-message/usage.md

 Critical alerts require immediate attention and should not be buried within the regular flow of content.
 Users need a more prominent and disruptive notification to address critical issues.
 For critical messages, consider using components that partially or fully interrupt the user experience, such as a [dialog](/categories/components/dialog/) or banner.
 These ensure that users cannot miss important information.

 ### Single input
-Avoid using inline messages to add context to a single input field (e.g., a text input).
+Avoid using inline messages to add context to a single input field (e.g., a text field).
 Inline messages are meant to provide additional context or supporting information related to UI elements.
 However, for a single input, they can clutter the interface and distract users from their primary task.
 Instead of inline messages, use [hints](/categories/components/form-field/) to guide users.
 Hints can be less intrusive and provide concise instructions without overwhelming the user.

 </section>